Arc The Lad Collection

 But the granddaddy of them all, which is surprisingly helpful, is the Tournament Challenge.
 Once you get the story-related battle out of the way the ultimate challenge unlocks.
 For every set of wins won, you’ll be granted your choice of a prize.
 The gimmick is that it is strictly a one-on-one match, and the enemy scales up with your character’s experience level.
 It starts with just needing to win 10 fights.
 Then 30…and then eventually 1,000 wins.
 One thousand one-one-one wins.
 Now, this is ridiculous, to begin with, but it does have a funny strategic advantage.
 Because fights are one-on-one, you can focus on leveling up your characters in a controlled environment.
 I started with Arc, got him maxed out, moved to Kukuru, and kept going.
 By the time I successfully conquered the 1000th, fight, Chongara was the only character not hilariously maxed out.
 Every enemy became a 1-hit kill.

 There are two rewards for achieving this monumental task.
-The first is copious amounts of usable items and two new accessories to add to the collection.
+The first is copious amounts of usable items, and two new accessories to add to the collection.
 The second is Working Designs calling you out for spending all that time to do the deed.
 The game tells you to save, turn off the system, and go outside.
 Thanks, Uncle Vic!

 The time sink for all of that?
 An average game of Arc the Lad is 11 hours.
 With these side quests tacked on…33 hours.
-So…..yeah.
+So… yeah.

-Back to the standard review bullet points, that leave music and story.
+Back to the standard review bullet points, which leave music and story.
 The music is great.
 Battle tunes are fast-paced and rhythmic, cinematic orchestrations are moody and inspirational.
 It is never lost in the background or buried under sound effects.
 Perfect execution there.
 Controls are fine, but there are a few oddities in how information is displayed.
 While in the accessories menu, you’ll need to hold down a button to see what each accessory does.
 In the heat of battle, each option is assigned to a different button; it can sometimes trip you up and accidentally skip that character’s turn.

 With the story, there’s a bit of a letdown, but it would have been a known factor at the time.
 The game was planned as a continuing story – Arc II was released only six months after Arc I in Japan.
 While the usual tropes are carted out, there’s nice chemistry between characters.
 The disappointment hits when you don’t realize you have fought your last fight before the credits roll.
 There’s no big bad guy, no alarming crescendo to hype up a fight.
 Players plow through a wave of two enemy types, and the credits roll.
 I half expected Arc to tell Gogen he was here to “finish the fight”.

-That isn’t to say it’s bad, especially here in America which got everything at once.
+That isn’t to say it’s bad, especially here in America, which got everything at once.
 But it did feel off enough to ding the overall score.

 For being the first step in a greater journey, Arc the Lad I is a great run with plenty to offer the completionist and the casual fan.
 With a standard runtime that can be done in a week or less, it’s a sort of appetizer to the main meal that awaits in Arc the Lad II.
 Don’t let the game’s soft ending detour you from heading into the second disc.
 I’ve had a few hours in and Arc the Lad II is better worth the trip.